Macy's to close 125 stores, shed 2,000 corporate jobs

 Its business during November and December showed some improvement — same store sales fell 0.6%.
 But analysts say that the department store is losing market share.
 The company is set to report final fourth-quarter results later this month.

+Macy's said the moves are expected to generate annual gross savings of about $1.5 billion, which will be fully realized by year-end 2022.
+For 2020, Macy's anticipates gross savings of about $600 million.

-The moves announced Tuesday come ahead of Macy's annual investor meeting where Gennette is expected to unveil a three-year reinvention plan.
+The announcement of the steps comes ahead of Macy's annual investor meeting Wednesday in New York where Gennette is expected to unveil a three-year reinvention plan.

-Shares in Macy's Inc. slipped 8 cents to $16.55 in after-hours trading following the company's announcement.
-Over the past year, Macy's shares have declined nearly 36%.
+Shares in Macy's Inc. rose 17 cents, or about 1%, to $16.64 in after-hours trading following the company's announcement.
+Over the past year, they have declined nearly 36%.